grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/CURRENT_STATUS.md

   - Tests for basic operations, functional methods, file operations
   - Platform-specific validation guides for Windows, Linux, macOS
   - Complete validation suite with `run_validation.py`
-- **Platform Support**: All tests passing on Windows, ready for Linux/macOS validation
+- **Platform Support**: All tests passing on Windows and macOS, ready for Linux validation

 ---